 Plans for this Year

-This year, Lumens hopes that ASD will bring more awareness and education to students about disabilities, accommodations and the Disability Services Office.
+This year, Lumens hopes that ASD will bring more awareness and education to students about disabilities, accommodations and the Disability Resource Office.
 Lumens hopes to stop the stigma around disabilities and declaring [officially requesting] accommodations.
 NC State is below average in reporting disabilities.
-A lot of students, Lumens points out, do not know about invisible disabilities or that disabilities can be short-term in nature.
+A lot of students, Lumens points out, do not know about invisible disabilities or

 How ASD Supports Students on Campus